MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Languages

 As an example, Figure~\ref{fig:sp-aa} shows a finite-state acceptor which recognizes $C_<(aa)$.

 Words like $c^{20}ac^{20}ac^{20}$ belong to this language but words like $c^{20}ac^{20}bc^{20}$ do not.

 The ``Piecewise'' families of languages can then be constructed exactly as before.
-The Strictly Piecewise (SP) class of languages is defined by taking finitely many strings $w_1,w_2, \ldots w_n$ and constructing the intersection of the languages which do not contain these strings as subsequences (Equation~\ref{eq:6}).
+The Strictly Piecewise (SP) class of languages is defined by taking finitely many strings $w_1, w_2, \ldots w_n$ and constructing the intersection of the languages which do not contain these strings as subsequences (Equation~\ref{eq:6}).

-To decide whether a string $x$ belongs to such a language requires identifying whether $x$ contains any one of the substrings $w_1,w_2, \ldots w_n$.
-If it does not $x$ belongs to the language, and otherwise it does.
+To decide whether a string $x$ belongs to such a language requires identifying whether $x$ contains any one of the subsequences $w_1,w_2, \ldots w_n$.
+If it does not contain one then $x$ belongs to the language, and if does contain one then it does not.
 The $w_i$ are ``forbidden'' subsequences, and strings must not possess any forbidden subsequences \citep{Rogers-HeinzEtAl-2010-LPTSS}.
 Using the Boolean expressions mentioned previously, each SP language can be expressed as shown in Equation~\ref{eq:7} with where each $w_i$ is interpreted as the language containing $w_i$ as a subsequence \citep{Rogers-HeinzEtAl-2013-CSC}.

 Similarly, the Complement of Strictly Piecewise (coSP) class of languages is defined by taking finitely many strings $w_1,w_2, \ldots w_n$ and constructing the union of the languages which contain these strings as subsequences.